Heavy rains: PMD issues flood, landslide alert

 It added that flows might attain medium-to-high flood level in the River Indus at Tarbela and the River Kabul at Nowshera along with their tributaries until Saturday.

-The PMD warned that heavy falls could generate flash flooding in local nullahs and riverine of Hazara, Rawalpindi and Gujranwala divisions and Azad Jammu and Kashmir triggering landslides in Hazara division and AJK on Thursday and Friday and in Zhob, Kalat and DG Khan divisions on Friday and Saturday.
+The PMD warned that heavy falls could generate flash flooding in local nullahs and riverine of Hazara, Rawalpindi and Gujranwala divisions and Azad Jammu and Kashmir triggering landslides in Hazara division and AJK on Thursday and Friday.

-"Heavy rainfall can generate flooding in Lahore, Gujranwala, Faisalabad, Rawalpindi, Peshawar and Sargodha divisions during the period," it said asking the authorities to remain alert and take precautionary measures to minimise damage to public life and property.

 In a weather advisory, the PMD said the weak monsoon currents from the Arabian Sea were continuously penetrating in upper and central parts of the country.